-BOG staff, in contrast, queries the Financial Aid Awards Table within SUDS to identify all students who received Pell grants during the Fall term to establish the numerator for this Metric 7.
-For the denominator, Board staff identifies all degree-seeking undergraduate (both lower and upper division) students enrolled in the Fall term based on the SIF File.
-Unclassified students and postbaccalaureate students who are coded as upper-division undergraduates are removed from the denominator because they are not eligible for Pell grants.
-In addition, non-resident aliens are excluded from both the numerator and denominator for this metric because only a limited number of these students are eligible to receive Pell grants and SUDS does not collect information that would allow Board staff to determine the Pell eligibility for non-resident aliens.
+The calculation of this Performance-Based Funding metric uses enrollment data from the Fall SIF Files and Pell Grant award data from the Student Financial Aid (SFA) file to determine all degreeseeking undergraduate students enrolled in the Fall term that received Pell Grant awards in the Fall term.
+Unclassified students and post-baccalaureate students are removed from the calculation because they are not eligible for Pell Grants.
+In addition, non-resident aliens are excluded from this metric because only a limited number of these students are eligible to receive Pell Grants and SUDS does not collect information that would allow Board staff to determine the Pell eligibility for non-resident aliens.

-To validate the University's processes for submitting the data that underlie this measure, we reviewed the 2016 Fall SIF File and the 2016-17 SFA File.
+To validate the University's processes for submitting the data that underlie this measure, we reviewed the 2017 Fall SIF File and the 2017-18 SFA File that was submitted to the BOG.